 Vet the Network Before Logging on

-This may seem like a no-brainer, but don’t just automatically connect to the first Wi-Fi hotspot that springs up on your mobile device.
-These could be potential honeypots – they usually don’t even belong to the business or restaurant that you’re visiting and are often designed by bandwidth borrowers and hackers.
+This may seem like a no-brainer, but don’t automatically connect to the first Wi-Fi hotspot that springs up on your mobile device.
+These could be potential honeypots – that usually don’t even belong to the business that you’re visiting and are often designed by bandwidth borrowers and hackers.